Tiki torches are popular outdoor lights. They appear in diverse styles and sizes, but they share some traits.

 This means that butane can be ignited by a spark or flame, causing an explosion.
 However, when butane is exposed to air, it evaporates and disappears before it can cause an explosion.
 So why does this happen?

-Since butane has a lower boiling point than water and most other liquids, if you spill some on your hand and try to light it on fireOpens in a new tab. with a matchstick or lighter—which have higher boiling points than butane—the liquid evaporates before the matchstick can ignite it.
+Since butane has a lower boiling point than water and most other liquids, if you spill some on your hand and try to light it on fire with a matchstick or lighter—which have higher boiling points than butane—the liquid evaporates before the matchstick can ignite it.

 Butane evaporates in a radiator-like flame spreader, creating warmth.